At Carolina Chiropractic we utilize a variety of adjusting techniques to best fit the patient’s needs.

 Chiropractors do not need referrals from a Medical Doctor.
 With Physical Therapist it depends on your insurance and the Physical Therapist whether you need a referral.

 Chiropractors do physiotherapy as a part of treatment plans or rehabilitation.
 Physiotherapy and Physical Therapy can be synonymous in most cases.

-A great way to know what is the best treatment option for you is to setup a no-charge consultation to speak to Dr. Petty and find out what fits your needs best.
+A great way to know what is the best treatment option for you is to setup a consultation to speak to Dr. Petty and find out what fits your needs best.

 They are both considered physical medicine.

 Here is a little side note to clear some things up that are mis-information out on the internet: Chiropractors and Physical Therapists are both doctorate programs, both require you to have an undergraduate degree, and both do residencies (about 6 months each).
 Another side note is chiropractors are trained to diagnose conditions, which is why they are considered both a primary care physician as well as a specialist.